Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Problem Setup and Notation

 We consider Markov Decision Processes (MDPs) defined by the tuple $(\calS, \calA, P, R, \gamma)$, comprising a transition kernel $P(s'|s,a)$, a reward function $R(s,a)$, depending on states $s \in \calS$ and actions $a \in \calA$, and a discount factor $\gamma$.
 We focus on maximizing the expected return $J(\pi) = \mathbb{E}[\sum_{t=0}^T \gamma^t r_t]$.

-We specifically address two challenging regimes: \emph{Large Discrete Action Spaces (LDAS)} and \emph{Hybrid Action Spaces}.
-To efficiently navigate such massive spaces, we need to exploit their underlying topology.
-We therefore formalize the dimensionality constraints, metric structures, and continuous relaxations that underpin our framework.
+We specifically address two challenging regimes: \emph{Large Discrete Action Spaces} and \emph{Large Hybrid Action Spaces}.
+To efficiently navigate such massive spaces, algorithms can benefit from exploiting their underlying topology.
+We therefore formalize the dimensionality constraints, metric structures, and continuous relaxations that underpin our approach.

 \textbf{Dimensionality and Structure.} We classify discrete action spaces based on two properties dictating scalability.
 First, we distinguish \textit{univariate} actions (a single index) and \textit{multivariate} actions.
-An action space $\calA$ is multivariate if each action $a$ is a vector of $N$ components $a = (a_1, \dots, a_N)$, where each component $a_d$ is chosen from a sub-space $\calA_d$.
+An action space $\calA$ is multivariate if each action $a$ is a vector of $N$ components $a = (a_1, \dots, a_N)$, where each component $a_n$ is chosen from a sub-space $\calA_n$.
 In these settings, the cardinality $|\calA|$ grows exponentially with the dimensionality $N$, rendering enumeration intractable.
-Second, we assume the action space possesses an underlying metric.
-We distinguish three component types:
+Second, we distinguish action spaces according to their underlying metric.
+We distinguish three component types: \\ \textit{Numerical:} Actions represent quantitative values (e.g., prices).
+Distance is natural (Euclidean). \\ \textit{Ordinal:} Actions represent ordered options (e.g., intensity).
+Distance is defined by rank. \\ \textit{Categorical:} Actions are unordered (e.g., items in a catalog).
+Distance has no direct interpretation.